ivar-cashin-eriksson/iris/README.md

 ## 💡 Core Components

 ### Object Localization Pipeline
-Uses Meta's Segment Anything Model or YOLOS to detect and localise products in images with high precision.
+Detects and localizes products in images with high precision using computer vision techniques.

 ### Embedding Pipeline
 Leverages OpenAI's CLIP model to understand product semantics and create meaningful embeddings for similarity matching.